scrive/scrive-apidocs/source/index.html.md

 Such credentials can be used instead of OAuth client and token credentials in API calls.
-The personal access credentials are associated with the user and can be used instead of any other OAuth priviliges, they are intended for special cases where OAuth is not a viable option, or for getting started quickly in a sandbox environment.
+The personal access credentials are associated with the user and can be used instead of any other OAuth privileges, they are intended for special cases where OAuth is not a viable option, or for getting started quickly in a sandbox environment.